-There were, on rare occasion, instances when my mom, for whatever reason, took me and my fried chicken to the park a couple minutes from the grocery store deli counter for a picnic.
+There were, on rare occasion, instances when my mom took me and my fried chicken to a park just a couple minutes from the grocery store deli counter for a picnic.
 That very same chicken was otherworldly when consumed hot.
 Skin shattered at the slightest touch.
 Tender meat gilded with glistening beads of oil that winked seductively and that gave way from the bone with just the gentlest of tugs.
-To me, that was delirious happiness.
+I was delirious with happiness on those days.

 I’m not the only person who knows fried chicken ought to be consumed pretty much straight from the fryer.
 Early in our courtship, E and I would camp on the beach on Maryland’s Eastern Shore.
 It was our summertime ritual although, unlike that of many beachgoers, it was bereft of slimy, tepid fried chicken from an ice-filled cooler.
 We did, however, partake of our own fried chicken ritual of a different sort.
 Each Sunday on our way home, amid hours of bumper-to-bumper traffic along Route 50, we’d pull off into the parking lot of a tiny roadside joint just before the Bay Bridge.
 Rather than take the drive-thru and slink back into traffic a few car lengths behind where we’d been, we’d park, get out of the truck, stand in the almost interminable line at the counter, and take a seat outside at one of the flimsy plastic tables, inhaling noxious exhaust fumes as we inhaled the chicken.
 And it was perfect.
 Had we taken that box of steaming fried chicken back to the truck, we’d have inevitably been distracted by fumbling for coins to pay the toll or being mindful of not getting the steering wheel slick with grease and ended up distractedly consuming it lukewarm.
 Not for us.
 Fried chicken demands concentration.
 Respect.
 Both hands.
 And timeliness.
 This wasn’t anything we even had to discuss.
 E understood without saying a word.
 That chicken was hot and crisp and juicy and perfect.
 But it wouldn’t be for long.